 Who can resist a warming bowl of wintery comfort?
-My Red Thai butternut soup with creamy coconut milk and Kan-To noodles is a hearty and delicious Meat-free soup.
-It does however serve as a perfect base for the addition of tenderly poached chicken, should you prefer something with a little more meat around the edges?
+My Red Thai butternut soup with creamy coconut milk and Kan-To noodles is a hearty and delicious.
+If you’re not making it vegetarian, it’s also good with poached chicken.

-Each winter this soup takes on a new ‘persona’.
-I’ve made it more times than I can remember, mostly because it’s incredibly simple and uses only a few key ingredients.
-I make a double quantity and freeze half for those days that I’m just too busy to think of what to put on the table.
-This is particularly helpful if not essential, on cold winter nights when everyone’s ravenous and you need something cosy and soulful.
+Of all the soups I make, butternut is inevitably, the vegetable I use most.
+It also freezes well, which means this Thai butternut soup recipe is easily doubled.
+I freeze half for those days that I’m just too busy to think of what to put on the table.
+This is particularly helpful on cold winter nights when you need something cosy and soulful.
 This year I’ve added strips of chicken to the soup which poaches in under 8 minutes.
 It’s tender and moist.
-I’ve also swirled in slippery flat white noodles, toasted black sesame seeds and beetroot crisps, which looks uber-chic and will attract some serious compliments.
+I’ve also swirled in some noodles, black sesame seeds and beetroot crisps.
+It adds flavour and texture and looks rather dramatic for very little effort.

-We all know that short cuts are completely acceptable with Midweek suppers and as my mother says, if someone offers you a hand, take it!
-A ready made curry paste is your friend.
-There are plenty of really good quality brands available, but note that if you use an authentic Thai curry paste from Asian food stores, you stand the risk of some serious heat!
-They’re usually super-hot so rather add the paste cautiously until you reach the level of heat you’re comfortable with.
+Ready made curry paste is midweek supper salvation.
+There are plenty of really good quality brands to choose from.
+It’s worth noting, though, that if you use an authentic Thai curry paste from Asian food stores, it’s most probably going to be seriously hot.
+Add the paste cautiously until you reach the level of heat you’re comfortable with.

 - 2 tablespoons vegetable oil